 George Gregg was born to Robert Peterson and Caroline Chandler Mayes, September 18, 1866, in Mayesville, South Carolina.
 George’s father was one of nine children.
-The city of Mayesville is located sixty miles east of Columbia and it was named for George’s grandfather, Matthew Peterson Mayes, Jr., whose property became a hub of activity when the rails were laid to provide train service to the area.
-During the twentieth century when the routes for President Eisenhower’s Interstate Highway System were laid out, cities lobbied hard to have a route come their way because it would provide increased traffic and greater opportunity for growth, but decades before there were highways for automobiles the railroads were essential for transit and economic progress.
+The city of Mayesville is located sixty miles east of Columbia and was named for George’s grandfather, Matthew Peterson Mayes, Jr., whose property became a hub of activity when the rails were laid to provide train service to the area.
+During the twentieth century when the routes for President Eisenhower’s Interstate Highway System were laid out, cities lobbied hard to have a route come their way because it would provide increased traffic and greater opportunity for growth, but decades before there were highways for cars the railroads were essential for transit and economic progress.
 Just as Andrew H. Kerr worked tirelessly to bring the railroad to what became Kerrville in Tennessee, George Mayes’s grandfather brought the railroad and its benefits to the town named for himself.

 Many—probably most, maybe all—Southern Presbyterians were dismayed by the long controversy.
 Columbia Seminary was damaged, First Presbyterian Church in Columbia was divided, and friendships were broken.
 (273)

-By 1899, Greenville was growing with the expansion of textile manufacturing that included among its entrepreneurs Ellison Adger Smyth, the son of Thomas Smyth who had been the minister of Second Church, Charleston for a number of years.
+By 1899, Greenville was growing with the expansion of textile manufacturing that included among its entrepreneurs Ellison Adger Smyth, the son of Thomas Smyth, who had been the minister of Second Church, Charleston for a number of years.
 The Charleston church had played a part in Mayes’s education because it provided a stipend for his entire three years of study at Princeton Seminary and likely contributed to his decision to cross the Mason-Dixon Line to Princeton.
 It is curious that one with Mayes’s background would have needed a stipend, but then the Civil War had left many paupers who were prosperous before secession.
 Could the call to Second Church in Greenville have been encouraged by E. A. Smyth based on connections between the Mayes and Smyth families?
 Regardless of what the behind-the-scenes work may have been, elders J. C Bailey and R. E. Allen represented Second Church placing the call in Rev. Mayes’s hand at the presbytery meeting in Clemson.
 The call to Second extended from 1899-1904.
-The church was particularly grateful to Mayes for his work helping the congregation out of the great debt it accumulated while building its current church building.
+The church was particularly grateful to Mayes for his work helping the congregation out of the great debt accumulated while building its current church building.
 Maybe his finesse with finances was why his next position was across River Street at Chicora College working as a financial agent.
 Mayes worked for Chicora briefly, because by the next year he was the pastor of Concord Church near Woodward continuing until 1909.
 He returned to Greenville until 1915 to work as chairman of the home missions committee for the Synod of South Carolina.

-For twenty-five years Pastor Mayes had experienced pastoral calls, supply assignments, and administrative work with his longest call extending six years, but his next call would be the last.
+For twenty-five years Pastor Mayes experienced pastoral calls, supply assignments, and administrative work with his longest call extending six years, but his next call would be the last.
 Winnsboro, South Carolina is known in part for its historical involvement in the Revolutionary War and as was the case in Greenville, it was experiencing growth from the textile industry since construction of the Fairfield Cotton Mill in 1898.
 Winnsboro is the county seat of Fairfield County and when its courthouse was built the project was overseen by architect Robert Mills while he was commissioner of the Board of Public Works for the state.
 Mayes was installed December 31, 1915 to pastor both the Sion and Mt.
 Olivet congregations.
 A third congregation, Union Church, was added in 1922.
-He resigned from Sion in 1937 and the other two charges just before he retired in 1941 to remain in Winnsboro and enjoy his last time with his family.
+He resigned from Sion in 1937 and the other two charges just before he retired in 1941 to remain in Winnsboro and enjoy his last years with his family.

 Rev. George Gregg Mayes, D.D., died at his home early the morning of Friday, October 23, 1942.
 He was seventy-six years of age.
 Just two weeks before his death, he delivered the opening sermon at the meeting of the Synod of South Carolina held in Clinton.
 George and Alethea Cozby had married October 14, 1891, and she would pass away in 1951.
 Also surviving him were four daughters, one son, and nine grandchildren.
 George and Alethea are buried in the Sion Presbyterian Church Cemetery in Winnsboro where their marker is engraved with “Blessed are the dead which die in the Lord.
 They rest from their labors, and their works do follow them” adapted from Revelation 14:13.
 Mayes was honored by Presbyterian College in Clinton with the Doctor of Divinity in 1923 and he served on the college board for several years.
 For the dedication of Sion’s new church building in 1926, Mayes wrote Sion Presbyterian Church, Winnsboro, S.C., Historical Sketch, 1799-1926.
 He published a brief article in 1926, “The Synod and Home Missions,” in History of the Presbyterian Church in South Carolina Since 1850, 319-29.
 During his years of ministry as a churchman, he was the moderator of the Synod of South Carolina and the stated clerk of South Carolina Presbytery for five years followed by six years at the scribal desk for Congaree Presbytery.